rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 At the point you should have a floppy image suitable to mount from the Virtual Box VM's "floppy drive".

-## Make the floppy disc images on Linux
+## Making the floppy disc images on Linux

 On Linux I used the mkfs.mkdos with the "-o" option to set the image name and just created the images from the folders with each folder holding the appropriate file.

-## Make the floppy disc images from FreeDOS
+## Making the floppy disc images from FreeDOS

-A third approach I tried that also worked easily was just to use FreeDOS.
-I create an iso image of the Oberon installation directory and mounted that as a CD under FreeDOS, used Virtual Box to create the empty floppy and then formatted the floppy old school style (e.g. "format a:") and copied the files across.
+Another approach would is to use FreeDOS.
+I create an iso image of the Oberon installation directory and mounted that as a CD under FreeDOS.
+Next I used Virtual Box's "create a new floppy disc" to create an empty unformatted 1.44 MB disc which I think formated using the DOS command "format a:".
+Once completed I copied the files to the "a:" drive also using the DOS copy command.

-In either case make sure the formatted images are FAT12 or FAT16.
+In either case make sure the formatted floppy disc images are FAT12 or FAT16.
+FAT32 came about after this version of Oberon was developed so it may not be readable for installation.

+## Organizing the install discs

 The Oberon install discs were organized as follows.
 The "oberon0.dsk" is initial disc to install a minimal Oberon System.
 Once it's installation is complete (described in install.txt in the Oberon System 3 Stdalone directory) you can then follow the steps to install the rest of the system, source code and documentation.
-The gadgets1.arc contains the install for Gadgets desktop environment and is an interesting look at how Oberon took a different path for (similar to RISC OS) for a GUI.
+E.g. gadgets1.arc contains the install for Gadgets desktop environment and is an interesting look at how Oberon took a different path for (similar to RISC OS) for a GUI.